cosmic-pi-deprecated/cosmicpi-rpi_V1.5/README.md

 *   Create a SQLite database
 *   Read the serial output from the Arduino Due, parse it and store the information into the SQLite database
 *   Application for the UI, under development
+*   *Note*: The parser will only store data if the detector is fully working, e.g. Sensors are working/enabled and the GPS has a connection / is working

 ## Needed features to match up with the Version 2 mock-up software
 *   Read data from the detector into the SQLite database    [DONE]